Metaswitch/chronos/doc/api.md

  * `timing/start-time-delta` - The delta to apply to the current time to compensate for time that the timer was programmed on the sending node.
  * `timing/sequence-number` - The instance of the timer that is next to pop (always 0 for one-shot timers)
  * `reliability/cluster-view-id` - The ID of the current cluster topology (used for error-checking and to spot inconsistencies in the cluster)
  * `reliability/replicas` - The ordered list of the replicas for the timer, the receiving node can use this to work out when it should pop the timer.
+This uses the IP addresses defined in `/etc/chronos/chronos_cluster.conf`.
  * `reliability/sites` - The ordered list of the sites for the timer, the receiving node can use this to work out when it should pop the timer.
+This uses the site names defined in `/etc/chronos/chronos_gr.conf`.

 #### Replicating a Timer Pop